x87/x87/README.md

 ### Hi there 👋

+I'm an avid fan of modding of older Grand Theft Auto series games (anything pre-GTA IV) for which I create tools and document things in my spare time.
+I love reverse engineering, binary file analysis and compilers.
+TypeScript is my favorite programming language.
+A novice Rustacean.

 <!--
 **x87/x87** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Welcome :hi: I'm an avid fan of modding of older Grand Theft Auto series games (anything pre-GTA IV) for which I create tools and document things in my spare time.
+I love reverse engineering, binary file analysis and compilers.
+TypeScript is my favourite programming language.
+A novice Rustacean.

 Here are some ideas to get you started: